pdelewski/ULang/cmd/README.md

-# This directory contains ULang compiler
+# This directory contains goany compiler